Q: Will I survive the college admissions process?

 Q: What can I do to increase my chances of being admitted to Dickinson?

-A: Primary consideration for admission is always given to your academic and extracurricular achievement in high school, as Dickinson seeks to enroll a bright and talented first-year class.
+A: A great start is to submit a FlexApp!
+Primary consideration for admission is always given to your academic and extracurricular achievement in high school, as Dickinson seeks to enroll a bright and talented first-year class.
 However, one of the best ways you can make yourself stand out in an applicant pool, other things being equal, is to make contact with your regional admissions counselor.
 Your regional admissions counselor is most familiar with high schools in your area and can be an advocate for you during the admissions process.
-So make an effort to email, call or write your regional admissions counselor.
+So make an effort to email, call or write your admissions counselor.